 You want to convince prospects that your product or service is the solution they need.
 A testimonial may open the door.
 But a well-written case story knocks the door down.

 Also known as a customer success story, a case study is an extended testimonial about how your product or service helped one of your clients solve a real-world problem.

-Next to white papers, a case study is the second most popular tool to you can use to move decision makers through your sales cycle.
+Next to white papers, a case study is the second most popular tool you can use to move decision-makers through your sales cycle.

 The power of case studies

 OK.
 I admit that my intro on this page is dramatic—but not overly so.

 I’m a case study writer, so I know that case studies ARE powerful.